stineje/CharLib/docs/manual/source/chapters/04_syntax_reference.rst

 Settings
 ====================================================================================================

 All key-value pairs under ``settings`` keyword are optional.
-If a configuration value is not present, CharLib chooses default value.
+If a configuration value is not present, CharLib chooses the default value.
+These defaults may or may not be reasonable depending on your use case.
 We recommend including the following keys (at minimum):

 Recommended Keys
 ----------------------------------------------------------------------------------------------------